biogeospatial/Biodiverse_publication_list/README.md

 The workflow for future publications repository is as follows:

 1. Manually update the publication-list-biodiverse.bib, this does not need to be in any specific order.
 This step can also be automated in the future.
+Issue #2

 2. Using the `publication-list.qmd`, we can generate a .html of publication list.
 Behind the scenes, Quarto uses pandoc to convert the .qmd file to .html.